ceterumnet/AlpacaHub/README.md

 # TODOs and potential ideas:

-## Potentially Cool Ideas
+## Potentially Cool / Random ideas
 - Embed a lua interpreter
+  - I like the idea of being able to have a cli console where I can interact with my gear.
+I've leveraged embedding lua in the past to support this kind of scenario, so it _might_ make sense to do that with this project.
 - Create a sophisticated web app to run everything
+  - This _might_ make more sense as a separate project...
-- Use PCL (PixInsight Class Library) to support image stuff in the web pages
+- Use PCL (PixInsight Class Library) to support image "stuff"
-- Create an Alpaca proxy
+- Create an Alpaca "proxy"
+  - This only makes sense if the need arises...so far I'm not seeing one
 - Add web based view of logs
+  - This is probably a lot of work...and I'm not sure it is worth the effort
 - ~~Write a web based planetarium :-) and leverage web asm / webgl/~~
-  - Stellarium Web exists...
+  - Stellarium Web exists...and this is probably more of an insane idea than random or cool lol
 - OpenPHD2 integration - https://code.google.com/archive/p/open-phd-guiding/wikis/EventMonitoring.wiki
 - ~~Fork PHD2 ... perhaps create an alpaca native version?~~

-Note: Move these to an issues list / tickets in Github
+Note: I need to move these to an issues list / tickets in Github

  - [ ] Create web page for project with documentation on usage
  - [ ] Build a downloadable version of this and create a release